Say good-bye to expensive ink cartridges and hello to color printables. Read this HP Instant Ink Review to see how you can print for pennies.

 How Much does HP Instant Ink Cost?

-HP Instant ink has several plans that range in price.
+HP Instant Ink Plans range in price based on the number of pages you print.
 Depending on your printing needs, select the least expensive plan for your family.

 Remember rollover minutes with cell phones?
 HP Instant Ink allows you to roll over a certain number of pages per month, too.